jorgenhenrichsen/SwiftAudio/README.md

             sourceType: .stream,
             artwork: UIImage(named: "artwork"))
 ```
-The player will load the track and start playing when ready.
+The manager will load the track and start playing when ready.
 The `AudioManager` will automatically update the `MPNowPlayingInfoCenter` with artist, title, album, artwork, time etc.
 It will also handle remote events received from `MPRemoteCommandCenter`'s shared instance.